ds-horizon/logwise/docs/components/kafka.md

 ## Partition Management

-- Topics start with **3 partitions** (base count from `num.partitions`)
+- Topics start with **3 partitions** (base count from `num.partitions` configuration)
-- The orchestrator service automatically monitors message throughput per topic
-- Partitions are automatically increased based on defined rate thresholds
+- Partitions can be manually adjusted if needed based on your throughput requirements
-- No manual partition adjustment needed - orchestrator handles scaling

 ## Message Retention